-CHCF's goal is to work with strategic partners in California and the nation to advance the measurement and reporting of information about cancer care quality and costs.
-Our aim is to support projects that lead to public reporting at the levels of the health care system that are meaningful to patients, providers, and other key stakeholders (for example, cancer center, community practice) to encourage quality improvement and better decisionmaking.
+Since then, CHCF has funded projects in California and the nation to better measure and report information about cancer care quality and costs.
+Our aim has been to improve public reporting at the levels of the health care system that are meaningful to patients, providers, and other key stakeholders.

 We understand that the science of assessing the quality of cancer care is relatively young and presents many technical challenges.
-We seek to work with a variety of partners, starting with current science and data, and move thoughtfully using sound methodology to provide better information to all stakeholders — especially to patients and providers.
+We have sought to work with a variety of partners to benefit from the best knowledge available.
+We started with what was the most current science and data at the time, and moved thoughtfully, using sound methodology to provide better information.
+See the complete list of projects to date below.

 Background & Landscape

 - An environmental scan of cancer transparency efforts in California and nationally (December 2010).